hideyukiinada/cifar10/README.md

+# Hitting CIFAR-10 91% Test Dataset Accuracy Using Keras
+By Hide Inada

 # Overview
 CIFAR-10 is not an easy dataset to classify.
 Back in 2011, it was believed that [it would be hard to go above 80%](http://karpathy.github.io/2011/04/27/manually-classifying-cifar10/).
 Since then, technology has advanced and accuracy has been going up.
 In 2018, a paper was published in which the accuracy was listed as 98.52%.
 Despite this, it is a still much harder dataset than MNIST for which reaching 90% accuracy is really easy.
 I wanted to see how difficult it is to hit a 90% plus mark and what kind of tricks I need to employ.
 I started with a plain-vanilla convnet and continued tweaking with different type of techniques and architectures.
 Eventually, I was able to hit 91.93% accuracy against the test dataset.
 In this article, I would like to share techniques that I used.